-To get started you will enter the same positions the model portfolio is holding and make each position replicate the current percent holding of the portfolio.
-For instance, if the model portfolio position #1 is equal to 11% of the portfolio value, then your position #1 should be 11% of the capital you've allocated to this strategy.
+To get started you will enter the same positions as the model portfolio and make each position replicate the allocation percentage of the portfolio.
+For instance, if the model portfolio position #1 is equal to 21% of the portfolio value, then your position #1 should be 21% of the capital you've allocated to this strategy.
 Below you will find two tools that will make this very easy to figure out.

-When you set up your ETF Complete Portfolio this way it will follow the performance of the model portfolio.
-Note, there will be some discrepancies in your performance vs. the model's dues to slippage and commissions.
+When you set up your All Stars monthly portfolio this way it will follow the performance of the model portfolio.
+Note, there will be some discrepancies in your performance vs. the model's due to slippage and commissions or minor differences in position sizing.

 If you are trading a portfolio that is larger or smaller than $5,000 we have created a calculator as part of your “Trade Tracking Tool” which will allow you to enter your desired portfolio size, and be given your exact position sizes.
 You'll find instructions to download your Trade Tracking Tool on this page.